 Giorgianni Prayer Closet

-Across from Royal Auditorium, this prayer closet is an intensely personal prayer chapel, usually used for solitude and personal prayer.
+Across from the Global Alumni Center, this prayer closet is an intensely personal prayer chapel, usually used for solitude and personal prayer.
 Step inside and close the door to experience the deep sense of peace in this space.

 Stanger Prayer Chapel